-Recent credits include: Jason Craig & Dave Malloy's Beardo (Drama Desk Award Nomination; Pipeline Theater) Erin Markey: Boner Killer (Under the Radar/The Public Theater); Becca Blackwell's They, Themself and Schmerm (Under the Radar/The Public Theater); Adrienne Truscott's THIS (Bessie Award Nomination for Outstanding Production; NYLA).
+Recent credits include: Dinner with Georgette (New York Theater Workshop, Next Door); Jason Craig & Dave Malloy's Beardo (Drama Desk Award Nomination; Pipeline Theater) Erin Markey: Boner Killer (Under the Radar/The Public Theater); Becca Blackwell's They, Themself and Schmerm (Under the Radar/The Public Theater); Adrienne Truscott's THIS (Bessie Award Nomination for Outstanding Production; NYLA).
 International credits include: Elevation 506 in Bulgaria with Yasen Vasilev and Home/Yuva in Istanbul with Sami Berat Marcali.
-Many of these shows are continuing to tour throughout 2017-2019.
+Many of these shows are continuing to tour throughout 2018-2019.

-Her work has been presented by The Public Theater/Joe’s Pub, New York Theater Workshop, The Kennedy Center, Abrons Art Center, The Bushwick Starr, Banana, Bag & Bodice, La Mama, New World Stages, The Drama League, Big Theater, Boston Center for American Performance, The Laguardia Performing Arts Center, NYLA, En Garde Arts, Brown University, University of Pennsylvania, Duke University, Franklin & Marshall College and indie rock clubs across America.
+Her work has been presented by The Public Theater/Joe’s Pub, Under the Radar, New York Theater Workshop, The Kennedy Center, PS122, American Realness, Fusebox, Talking Band, WP Theater, Abrons Art Center, The Bushwick Starr, Banana, Bag & Bodice, La Mama, New World Stages, The Drama League, Big Theater, Boston Center for American Performance, The Laguardia Performing Arts Center, NYLA, En Garde Arts, Brown University, University of Pennsylvania, Duke University, Franklin & Marshall College and indie rock clubs across America.

-Upcoming projects include: Boomtown by Dane Terry (PS122 COIL 2018), a stripped-down Jazz underscored A Street Car Named Desire (Ubuntu Theater), and the new Talking Band Show.
-She is a graduate of Northwestern and Boston Universities (MFA), a Drama League Directing Fellow and Artist in Residence, and a Time Warner Directing Fellow at the Women's Project Theatre.
+Upcoming projects include: World Premiere of Wendy Kesselman's musical Madame Defarge at Gloucester Stage, a workshop production of Jenny Weiner's I'll Get You My Pretty, and several new fiction podcasts with Night Vale Presents.
+She is a graduate of Northwestern and Boston Universities (MFA), a Drama League Directing Fellow and Artist in Residence, and a Time Warner Directing Fellow at the WP Theatre.